Arpeggio of Blue Steel: Civilians

 Gunzō's mother and Shōzō's wife who is under house arrest for her own protection after her son and her husband deserted the Japanese military.
 She meets and befriends Takao when Takao decides to experience human life and unbeknownst to her, successfully deduces Takao's identity as a Mental Model.

 Media

 Manga

 The manga began serialization on September 30, 2009, in Shōnen Gahōsha's Young King OURs magazine.
-The first tankōbon volume was released on April 30, 2010; twenty-nine volumes have been published as of July 30, 2025.
+The first tankōbon volume was released on April 30, 2010; thirty-one volumes have been published as of August 28, 2026.
 A guide book which contain a short story and Drama CD was also released.
 The series was licensed by Seven Seas Entertainment in July 2013, who released the first volume on July 1, 2014; nineteen volumes have been released as of November 2021.

 A spin-off manga illustrated by TALI titled Salty Road which focuses on Takao, I-402, and Zuikaku during their infiltration of Yokosuka, began serialization on October 16, 2014, in Young King OURs magazine.